wingillis/obsidian-llm-notes/README.md

 **Note**: you can use only one of these methods at a time.

+All chats are stored in the `llm-chat` folder in your Obsidian vault.
+You can change this folder in the settings.
+Saved chats are ignored by LLM notes.

 #### The `@workspace` command

-When you type `@` in the chat view, a window will pop up, giving you the currently supported keyword commands (which is only `@workspace` at the moment).
+When you type `@` in the chat view, a window will pop up, showing the currently supported keyword commands (which is only `@workspace` at the moment).
+Clicking on the keyword will insert it into the chat.
+Alternatively, pressing `tab` will insert the top-most keyword from the window into the chat.
 Typing `@workspace` will enable the chat to integrate the most relevant notes from your Obsidian vault into the prompt sent to the LLM, and enhance the quality of model's response.

+#### Linking to files

+When you type `[[` in the chat view, a window will pop up, showing a list of all notes that contain the characters you've typed so far.
+Clicking on a note will insert a link to that note in the chat.
+Alternatively, pressing `tab` will insert the top-most note from the window into the chat.
+Linking to notes will add the entire contents of the linked note to the prompt sent to the LLM, allowing you to interact with the note's contents.

 ### Similar notes

+This feature opens a view that shows the most similar notes to the current note.

 ## Usage